Line Renderer 2D Pro

 An example of how changing the bounds offset may affect other effects that start at a different point of the line

-Changing the start point may affect the offset of the other visual effects, optionally.
+Optionally, changing the start point can also affect the offset of the other visual effects.

 Overlay texture